illsk1lls/ZipRipper/README.md

 Examples of how to change the built in alternate wordlist;<br>
 -For a lightweight variant of the RockYou wordlist(optional 133MB uncompressed<br>
-download, and 133MB on disk) you would change lines 52-55 to the following<br>
+download, and 133MB on disk) you would change the section at the top of the script to the following<br>
 ```
 SET WORDLISTNAME="RockYou"
 SET WORDLISTADDR="https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt"